NgaSamuel/Cmp-202-projects-/Array class work/Readme.md

-cmp 202.docx
+Array Rotation
+Description

+This Java exercise rotates the elements in an array.

+Group Members/Contributors
+Hanior Nabem Nathaniel - BHU/22/04/09/0074
+Ezekiel Oyidih - BHU/22/04/05/0026
+Ngakilahyel Samuel - BHU/22/04/10/0019
+Caleb Joshua Fuojima - BHU/22/04/05/0018
+Precious Oguntuase Toluwalope - BHU/22/04/05/0070
+Method

+A left rotation operation on an array shifts each of the array elements 1 unit to the left.
+More details in question.txt

-Algorithm Explanation
+Algorithm
-Step1:

-Declare the array to be rotated.

-Step2:
+Define the function rotLeft and pass int 'a' and int 'd' as parameters with an integer array as a return type.
+Initialize a variable 'n_elements' to store the length of array 'a'.

- Create a new array rotatedArray to store the result after rotation.
+Create a new integer array 'rot' with the same length as array 'a'.

-Step 3:
-Loop through each element of the original array a ensure that the index wrap doesn't exceeds the array length.
+Loop through the original array 'a';

-Step4:
-Return Rotated Array:

-Step5:
-Print out the rotated array
+Calculate the index for the rotated array ('rot') using the formula '(i + (n_elements - d)) % n_elements'.
+Assign the value of 'a[i]' to the calculated index in the rotated array.
+End the loop.